sjpark-dev/git_practice/README.md

 # Git practice
-repository for praticing git bash
+repository for praticing git bash and markdown